 December 27th 2010

 By the 1840s most theatre stages in the western world had adopted gas lighting in preference to candles or oil lamps.
-Actors were flooded with light and this required them to change the way they dressed, acted and used make-up.
+This required actors to change the way they dressed, acted and used make-up.

 November 29th 2010

-In October 1933, Paramount released a newsreel about the proposed changes to the 1906 Food and Drug Act.
-It included footage describing how several women had suffered corneal damaged from using an ‘eyelash beautifier’.
+In October 1933, Paramount released a newsreel describing how several women had suffered corneal damaged from using an ‘eyelash beautifier’.

 September 20th 2010

 As the skin ages it thins and wrinkles.
 To some early observers this was due to a decline in subcutaneous fat, causing the skin to fall into folds.

 August 30th 2010

 The first commercial stearate cream was introduced in 1892 when Burroughs Wellcome began manufacturing Hazeline Snow.

 Given the long association between red cheeks and lips with European ideals of health and beauty, it is not surprising that red coloured cosmetics have an extended history of use.